 The difference between submitting a formal grievance and an informal email may be seem to be quite a small difference.
 On paper, they would both set out your complaint – but there is a big difference in practice.
 This is because the ACAS code of practice sets out a procedure which employers should follow upon receipt of a grievance letter.

-What is the correct procedure that employers (and you) should follow when an employee raises a grievance?
+What is the correct procedure that employers (and you) should follow when you raise a grievance?

 1. Grievance Letter